pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ### Webhooks

-Webhooks allows you to set up integrations from third-party applications and subscribe to different events in the [New Dashboard](/guides/new-dashboard).
+Webhooks allow you to set up integrations from third-party applications and subscribe to different events in the [New Dashboard](/guides/new-dashboard).
 When an event is triggered, you will receive a notification.
 This feature is workspace-specific, so anyone who has Admin permissions to a particular workspace has access.

 #### Create A Webhook